Success. It starts here.

 * Also includes Ángel Cabrera, President.

-Prior to her appointment, Dr. Agouris was the Chair of the Department of Geography and Geoinformation Science (2008-13).
+Prior to her appointment to lead the College of Science, Dr. Agouris was the Chair of the Department of Geography and Geoinformation Science (2008-13).
 She is also the Director (since 2008) of the Center of Earth Observing and Space Research (CEOSR), one of Mason's most active research centers, with external funding of several million dollars annually.
 In 2012-13, Ms. Agouris has served as Mason's Faculty Fellow for Graduate Education.

 Her research interests include the automation of processes for spatiotemporal information extraction from digital imagery, and the integration of remote sensing and digital image processing and analysis within geospatial information systems.
 Ms. Agouris has authored more than 100 articles in journals, books, and conference proceedings in the image analysis and computer science literature, some of which have received national and international awards.
 She has directed numerous Ph.D. and M.S. theses, and several of her advisees are already faculty members in various national and international institutions.